rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 layout: post
 title: Eric Elliott’s essential JavaScript links or The way of the parrot, not
 post_author: Roger Sperberg
-quote: How does the novice learner distinguish difficult-to-grasp concepts from inept explanations written by parrots
+quote: How does the novice learner distinguish difficult-to-grasp concepts from inept explanations written by parrots?
 image:
       url: /media/2015-02-01-essential-js-links/cover.jpg
 video: false